top of page

 India: North-East Winter Specialties

 Target some of the most seldom-seen birds in the Himalaya, including Sclater's Monal, White-bellied Heron, Snowy-throated Babbler, and Rufous-vented Laughingthrush.
-Additional major targets include White-winged Duck, Ibisbill, Pale-capped Pigeon, Blyth's Kingfisher, plus Mishmi specialties like Beautiful Nuthatch, Ward's Trogon, Cachar Wedge-billed Babbler, Purple and Green Cochoa, and many more.
-The temperature is mostly lovely at this time of year in the lowland areas, but our few days around Mishmi Pass will certainly be chilly!
+Additional major targets include White-winged Duck, Pale-capped Pigeon, Blyth's Kingfisher, plus Mishmi specialties like Beautiful Nuthatch, Cachar Wedge-billed Babbler, and many more.
+We will also be visiting Nagaland where Dark-rumped Swift, Naga Wren-babbler, and Yellow-throated Laughingthrush can all be found.
+The temperature is mostly lovely at this time of year in the lowland areas, but our few mornings around Mishmi Pass will certainly be chilly!

 Next Dates